jetbrains-academy/Functional_Programming_Scala/Monads/Monadic Laws/task.md

 ## Identity Laws

-The first two properties are concerned with `unit`, the constructor to create monads.
+The first two properties are concerned with `identity`, the constructor to create monads.
 Identity laws mean that there is a special value that does nothing when a binary operator is applied to it.
 For example, `0 + x == x + 0 == x` for any possible number `x`.
 Such an element may not exist for some operations, or it may only work on one side of the operator.
 Consider subtraction, for which `x - 0 == x`, but `0 - x != x`.
-As it happens, the unit is supposed to be the identity of the `flatMap` method.
+As it happens, the `identity` is supposed to be the identity of the `flatMap` method.
 Let's take a look at what it means exactly.

-The left identity law says that if we create a monad from a value `v` with a unit method `Monad` and then `flatMap` a function `f` over it, it is equivalent to passing the value `v` straight to the function `f`:
+The left identity law says that if we create a monad from a value `v` with a `identity` method `Monad` and then `flatMap` a function `f` over it, it is equivalent to passing the value `v` straight to the function `f`:

 ```scala 3
 def f(value: V): Monad[V]

 Monad(v).flatMap(f) == f(v)
 ```
-The right identity law states that by passing the unit method into a `flatMap` is equivalent to not doing that at all.
+The right identity law states that by passing the `identity` method into a `flatMap` is equivalent to not doing that at all.
-This reflects the idea that unit only wraps whatever value it receives and produces no effect.
+This reflects the idea that `identity` only wraps whatever value it receives and produces no effect.

 ```scala 3
 val monad: Monad[_] = ...